jfo/weblog/content/post/how-zig-do.md

 an unsigned 16 bit number can be a maximum of 65,535, much more than enough to index the entire 30,000 byte address space.

-> Actually, all I _really_ need is an unsigned _15 bit_ number, which would be
-> enough for 32,767.
-Zig allows for fairly [arbitrarily wide types](http://ziglang.org/documentation/master/#Primitive-Types), but not a u15 just yet.

 Now, instead of indexing `mem[0]` for everything, I can use this variable.